-Many of our customers come to us for help enabling their EDI workflows, and given our reputation as an EDI leader, that makes total sense.
+Many of our customers come to us for help enabling their EDI workflows and given our reputation as a leading EDI company, that makes total sense.
 But many of these companies also rely on a fair amount of non-EDI communications with their trading partners, customers, and suppliers, and it’s often a manual, cumbersome workflow to process those orders.

 But the great thing about Cleo technology is that it can support these business processes, and with this integration technology in place, you no longer have to turn down certain types of business because you can still work outside EDI.

 The fact is, EDI technology has changed.
 It must support EDI and non-EDI workflows at the same time, and it’s important for enterprises that are doing EDI to be able to seamlessly ingest and integrate these ad hoc data flows into their own EDI processes.

 So, if you’re looking to support and automate non-EDI data flows and improve business efficiency, you’ve come to the right place.

 EDI is the electronic exchange of business documents in a predefined format between trading partners.
 Various EDI standards determine what information goes where within the EDI document.
 Common standards include X12, EDIFACT, and TRADACOMS, and your industry or trading partners generally dictate which standard you use.

 Non-EDI data exchange is the transfer of data that does not fit into a traditional EDI standard.
 Non-EDI transactions can include the following types of data exchange formats:

 • Fixed-length flat files